|Comparison||Compare with other hops|

 Experienced brewers have chosen the following hop varieties as substitutions of Callista:

 Is Callista available in lupulin powder?

 Unfortunately, there is no lupulin powder version of the Callista hop.
-Neither Yakima Chief Hops (Cryo/LupuLN2) nor Haas (Lupomax) have created versions of this hop in lupulin powder form yet.
+Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop in lupulin powder form yet.
 Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.

 If you see an error in our data, please let us know!